sahays/streaming-neo4j-msk-neptune/README.md

 running containers run the following command:

 ```
-docker container ls
+docker container ls -a
 ```

-You should be able to see the following 3 docker container services running:
+You should be able to see the following 3 docker container services:

 | Container name         | Purpose                                                                                      |
 | ---------------------- | -------------------------------------------------------------------------------------------- |